Character sheet for the James Bond film The Man with the Golden Gun.

 - Evil Sounds Deep: As per the course for a Christopher Lee villain.

-- A Glass of Chianti: Movie version only.
+- A Glass of Chianti: He likes to drink good wine.
+Movie version only though.

 - Kick the Dog: Scaramanga kills his girlfriend more or less so the audience has a reason to hate him.
 Even then, she's guilty of plotting to murder him.